Home || Art | Books Boats | Garden | Orchard | Homestead Sew-Knit | Music | HikingBlog || Contact

 Articles

 A great quartet of main players is the heart of our homestead - the land, the house, the solar system, and the all important well, pump, and water pumping windmill.
 It was the first big project, starting before we moved when we still lived in the city.
 It was, has, and continues to be a big part of our lives, not only for the practical and much appreciated pumping of our water but for its aesthetics, too.
 We love the look of it.
-For almost 50 years it has been a big part of our lives, and we hope it continues for many decades more.
-So it was a great surprise to me to find, when I went to add something to the "windmill page" that there wasn't one.
+For almost 50 years it has been a big part of our lives so it was a great surprise to me to find, when I went to add something to the "windmill page" that there wasn't one.
 How could that be?
 Something so important to us!
 With all the many, many pages on our website there was not one for our wonderful windmill.
 Now there is...

 The full story is in our "Homesteading Adventures" book (we didn't neglect it there!) but the basic story is we bought a fresh, new 8 foot Heller-Aller Baker 'Runs in Oil' windmill and a beautiful red Monitor pump direct and in person from the Heller-Aller Factory in 1976, after we bought the land and had the well drilled (105 feet deep) but before we moved.
 That winter we put together half of the fan and it was an impressive part of the decor in our living room (well, we liked it).
 Many adventures are attached to the whole system, with a re-purposed abandoned power tower bought from a friend, a 1200 gallon tank for water storage, pump rod and pipe and all that.
 Great memories (some are more fun from a distance in time!).
 But all these many years later the system still works and we daily appreciate that wonderful great cold well water coming out of the tap in the house, arriving from some 400 feet away where it is pumped from the ground into the tank by the now faded but still running Baker Water Pumping Windmill.